Identification of low energy nuclear recoils in a gas TPC with optical readout: Cluster shape observables

 \item \textit{energy:~} the calibrated energy, expressed in keV.
 The calibration method simultaneously performs both the per-slice correction as a function of the local $\delta$, and the absolute energy scale calibration, which corrects the non perfect containment of the cluster, \ie, the bias in the distribution of $E/E_{true}$, using with \fe source. \end{itemize}

-The projected supercluster path length, $l_p$, and Gaussian transverse size, \tsigmag, are shown in Fig.~\ref{fig:clsize}, for data taken in different types of runs.
+The distributions of the projected supercluster path length, $l_p$, and Gaussian transverse size, \tsigmag, are shown in Fig.~\ref{fig:clsize}, for data taken in different types of runs.
 During the data-taking approximately 3000 frames were recorded in absence of any external radioactive source ({\it no-source} sample).
 In these frames the interaction of ultra-relativistic cosmic ray particles (mostly muons) are clearly visible as very long clusters.
-Internal radioactivity of the \lemon materials also contribute with several smaller size clusters.
+Internal radioactivity of the \lemon materials also contributes with several smaller size clusters.
 About 1500 frames were acquired with the \ambe source, and approximately $10^4$ calibration images with \fe source.
 In Fig.~\ref{fig:clsize}, as well as in the following ones showing other cluster properties, the distributions obtained in runs without radioactive sources are normalized to the \ambe data total CMOS exposure time.
 For the data with \fe source, since the activity of the source is such to produce about 15 clusters/event, the data are scaled by a factor one-tenth with respect to the \ambe exposure time for clearness.
-Considerations about the trigger efficiency scale factor between data with and without an radioactive source are detailed later.
+Tracks originating from cosmic-ray interactions are present also in the data with both types of radioactive sources, with an efficiency scale factor slightly different from unity because of the trigger.
+Considerations about the trigger efficiency, affecting the background normalization in data with a radioactive source are given in Sec.~\ref{sec:background}.
 The distributions in this section aim to show the different cluster shape observables among the different kinds of events.

 Figure~\ref{fig:clsize} shows the cluster sizes distributions in the longitudinal and transverse directions for different sets of runs.
 Data show an average Gaussian width for the \fe spots $\tsigmag\approx500$\unit{$\mu$m} (dominated by the diffusion in the gas), while it is larger, approximately 625\unit{$\mu$m}, for data with \ambe source.
 The contribution of cosmic rays, present in all the data, is clearly visible in the data without any radioactive source, corresponding to clusters with a length similar to the detector transverse size (22\unit{cm}).